 At a Dual Meet, each club competes against one of the other clubs in the league.
 Meets are held at either the Preston Village Pool or the other club's pool.

-Swimmers must compete in at least two dual meets during the season to be eligible to swim at Champs.
+Swimmers must compete in at least two dual meets during the season to be eligible to swim at Champs, along with obtaining our Champs qualifying times in at least one event.
 The Practice Meet does not count as a dual meet.

-At dual meets, swimmers are allowed to swim three individual events and one relay.
+At dual meets, swimmers are allowed to swim up to three individual events and up to two relays.
 The coach determines which swimmers will swim on the relay teams.

 When Are Team Photos Taken?
 What Should I Bring?

 The team photos is taken at the practice meet.
 We currently do not offer individual or sibling photos.